legal resources necessary to hold negligent facilities accountable.

-If your loved one is suffering from mistreatment while living as a resident at Life Care Center of Copper Basin, Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 can help.
+If your loved one is suffering from mistreatment while living as a resident at Life Care Center of Copper Basin, Tennessee nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 can help.
 Our law firm fights aggressively on behalf of Polk County victims of mistreatment living in long-term facilities including nursing homes in Ducktown.

 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
 Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on you claim to ensure your rights are protected.